You and Your CourseOpportunities

 International students are welcome take part in the exchange program.
 However, they cannot go on exchange to their home country.

 Yes.
 Part-time students can take part in exchange but must undertake full-time study whilst abroad.

-Most students go for one semester, but you can choose to go for one academic year (two semesters).
-Some of our exchange partners also offer short courses which run for less than a semester.
+If you cannot go for this long, some of our exchange partners also offer short study programs which run for less than a semester.

+You cannot apply directly to the host university.
 You must apply through the JCU Global Mobility Office.
-You cannot apply directly to the host university.
-Make an appointment to see Global Mobility Office staff who will help you with advice, information and the procedures.
-The earlier you can start the process the better!
+Make an appointment for advice, information and the procedures.
+The earlier you can start the process the better.
 For further details see How to Apply.